Robert Half Q4 2024 Earnings Call Transcript

 Vice Chairman, President and Chief Executive Officer at Robert Half

 On paper, as we've said in prior quarters, our productivity today per person is 20% to 30% lower than it has been.
-On paper, we could therefore grow by that amount without adding hits.
-That said, the more confidence we get about increasing starts and placements, we would likely get ahead of that rather than wait for the whole thing to catch-up.
-And so while we might not immediately begin to add the heads as it picked-up steam and we got more confident, we would.
-But we know that based on how much we've done per person in the past, we could do more with the same workforce.
+On paper, we could therefore grow by that amount without adding heads.
+That said, the more confidence we get about increasing starts and placements, we would likely get ahead of that rather than wait for the whole thing to catch up.
+And so while we might not immediately begin to add to heads, as it picked up steam and we got more confident, we would.
+But we know based on how much we've done per person in the past, we could do more with the same workforce.

 Harold Antor

 Thank you.
-And I guess, I know you've spoken to clients, but I guess on the candidate side, when your credits are speaking with clients, are clients, do they have the same high degree of willingness to change jobs?
+And I guess, I know you've spoken to clients, but I guess on the candidate side, when your crews are speaking with clients, are clients, do they have the same high degree of willingness to change jobs?
 Are they requesting hybrid or remote work?
-And I guess how does that impact pricing as you as you expect for orders to start coming in?
-Any commentary on that would be helpful.
+And I guess, how does that impact pricing as you expect for orders to start coming in?
+Any comments around that would be helpful.

 Keith Waddell